ChrisGVE/taskforge.nvim/prompt.md

 We are currently focusing on **Batch Tag Processing** and debugging related features.
 Additionally, we are addressing:

-- We have to debug a stack overflow upon initialization of the plugin
 - We have completed the refactoring and are now debugging what we have done
-- Proper organization of language-specific content (`lang/common.lua` should only contain shared logic)
 - Hooking into Trouble.nvim to display all tracked comments within a project.

 ### Next steps (Development roadmap)